Basra97/2420-Assignment-3/README.md

 ```

 >[!IMPORTANT]
-To see if nginx is active and running, run the following command
+To see if nginx is active and running, run the following command.

 ```
 sudo systemctl status nginx
 ```

-Task 4: Configuration of UFW (SSH and UFW)
+## Task 4: Configuration of UFW (SSH and UFW)

 1. Install UFW